-The objective of REUSEHEAT is to demonstrate, at TRL8 first of their kind advanced, modular and replicable systems enabling the recovery and reuse of waste heat available at the urban level.
+The REUSEHEAT used four cases to demonstrate advanced, modular and replicable systems enabling the recovery and reuse of waste heat available at the urban level.

-Four large scale demonstrators will be deployed, monitored and evaluated during the project, showing the technical feasibility and economic viability of waste heat recovery and reuse from data centres (Brunswick), sewage collectors (Nice), cooling system of a hospital (Madrid) and underground station (Berlin).
+Four demonstrators were studied, planned, deployed, monitored and evaluated during the project, showing the technical feasibility and economic viability of waste heat recovery and reuse from data centres (Braunschweig), dashboard for creating awareness on waste heat recovery (La Seyne-Sur-Mer), cooling system of a hospital (Madrid) and underground transport station (Berlin).

-The knowledge generated from the demonstrators and from other examples across the EU will be consolidated into a handbook which will provide future investors with new insight in terms of urban waste heat recovery potential across the EU.
+The knowledge generated from the demonstrators and from other examples across the EU was consolidated into a handbook which provides future investors with new insight in terms of urban waste heat recovery potential across the EU.
+Read the handbook here.

 Horizon 2020 research and innovation programme